Making your own creme de menthe can really improve the quality of the cocktails you make.

-In the never ending quest to discover what makes a great cocktail, I've embarked upon a study of grenadine.
+In the never-ending quest to discover what makes a great cocktail, I've embarked upon a study of grenadine.
 Sure it may seem like a trivial subject, but I've learned that it’s the small things that are often overlooked and led to the downward trend in quality.
-When we understand the simple things, it allows us to create more complex
+When we understand the simple things, it allows us to create more complex creations. […]

 This particular cocktail ingredient has had a significant amount of discussion in the old blogosphere.
-Many of the cocktail luminaries, if there is such a thing, have researched the origins of this flavoured syrup from the Barbados.
+Many of the cocktail luminaries, if there is such a thing, have researched the origins of this flavoured syrup from Barbados.
 None more than Ted "Dr. Cocktail" Haigh.
-In a now defunct Martini Republic post, the good Doctor made a couple of statements about
+In a now-defunct Martini Republic post, the good Doctor made a couple of statements about Falernum that […]

-Making classic Tiki drinks isn’t the easiest endeavor.
+Making classic Tiki drinks isn’t the easiest endeavour.
 When you start browsing through the drink recipes, trying to decide what to try next, you may often find yourself in short supply of a number of key ingredients.
-One of them is Falernum, sometimes called Velvet Falernum, which is fairly easy to make, if you can’t find a supplier.
+One of them is Falernum, sometimes called Velvet Falernum, which is fairly easy to make if you can’t find a supplier.
 The other […]